SFTMedia/ChatDirector/README.md

 - PLAYER_GROUP

 # TODO
-- Anything that starts work should have context
+- Add command inputs for Sponge (take a look at command-utils)
-- Add format to discord-input
+- Add Bungee Input for transfer messages with formats
-- Add more contexts as needed.
+- Add more formats as requested